The Official Website

 To avoid the confusion of having parallel walking routes on different paths, St Oswald’s Way and the Northumberland Coast Path will be moved, where appropriate, to run along the new path.

-The original route of St Oswald’s Way will be available to use for the foreseeable future, and the new route is also available where signed.
-St Oswald’s Way will follow the ECP from Seahouses to Warkworth and this part of the route is now open.
+The original route of St Oswald’s Way will be available for the foreseeable future and the new route is also open and signed.
+The new route will become the official St Oswald’s Way later in 2023.

 We expect to publish a new Official Guidebook in 2023, showing the new route.